Putting the Chic in Psychic

 “Be hard not to.
 I’m not deaf.”

 His mouth curved.
 “Good.
 Then understand this.
 My only home is here, with you.
 You are my home.
 You’re my gravity, the center of my universe.
 Nothing about me being here is temporary.
 I’m going to be back here as soon as humanly possible, and while I’m gone, I’m going to be wishing with all my heart I was here.
 Please don’t move out.
 I don’t want to come back to a cold, empty room.
-I want to think of you sleeping in my bed.
-In our bed and know you’ll be waiting for me when I come back.”
+I want to think of you sleeping in my bed, in our bed, and know you’ll be waiting for me when I come back.”

 My breath caught in my chest.
 My eyes went so wide I must have looked like I didn’t have eyelids, and the tears I’d been keeping at bay overflowed.
 My heart pounded ninety miles a minute.

-Damon’s brow creased and he slid his hands down to my shoulders.
+Damon’s brow creased, and he slid his hands down to my shoulders.
 “Tears, Beck?
 You never cry.”

 That seemed to kick me out of frozen rabbit mode.
 I rolled my eyes.
 “Oh, please.
 Of course I cry.
 All the time.
 It’s a perfectly normal human response to all sorts of emotions.
 I’m not a robot, you know.”
+Even though he called me one.

 “I know, believe me.
 Would you mind telling me why you’re crying?
 It’s killing me a little.”

-“Only a little?”
-I teased.
 “I didn’t even know you could kill in increments.
 I thought it was an either/or sort of situation.
 Sort of like being pregnant.”

-“Turns out you can.
+“Turns out, you can.
 Are you going to tell me?”

 “If I have to.”